Archive for the Category ◊ Family ◊

 for whom I have no particular dislike, I just didn’t want my sons to be one

 of them.
 Jim told me at age nine that he was going to be a university professor–and that was the dream I wanted to hold.
-Jim was a gifted student with an early, age 18 months, pronounced love of books and reading.
+Jim was a gifted student with at an early age, 18 months, pronounced love of books and reading.
 His brother Dan had an early love of business, a toy cash register being a favorite toy.

-had two athletic sons and eventually married a football player/high school
+I had two athletic sons and eventually married a football player/high

 As a child, I hated activity games and competition–dodge ball, soft ball, even red-rover.
-While the other children were playing games, I was always wandering around the edge of the playground, lost in my imaginary scenarios.
+While the other children were playing games, I was always wandering around the edge of the playground, lost in my imaginary scenarios [See Calvin & Hobbs].
 In junior high I was on a volleyball team…..and a complete dud.
 I never ever tried out for any teams in high school, though I fostered a secret dream to be a majorette and strut down the football field.
 But, I could not play a musical instrument and probably could not have marched in time anyway.

 Jim was poetry in motion on the basketball court and he loved the game with a pure and whole-hearted devotion.
 He seemed oblivious to the spite and grumbles around him, wanting everyone to love the sport as he did—and dedicate the time he did.
 The summer between his freshman and sophomore years, he shot 10,000 free throws.
 His step-father-to-be, Max, the high school principal, would often go into the gym and retrieve balls for him.
 Of course, the other players were not that devoted.
 And, I finally had to put my foot down at Jim’s intensity—no more than six hours in the gym practicing, a day—and then he had to go do some other activity, such